JustWhit3/osmanip/README.md

 Most recent relevant news from the last version:

 - A new feature to plot 2D graphics and functions in the terminal has been added.
-See [here](https://github.com/JustWhit3/osmanip/blob/main/doc/How-to-use%20guides.md#:~:text=setStyle(%20%22spinner%22%2C%20%22%7C/_%5C%5C%22%20)%3B-,Terminal%20graphics,-From%20release%203.0.0).
 - Progress spinner has been added to the `ProgressBar` class.
 - New features have been added to the progress bar: time-reamining info.
-- Added a [new map](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=25h%20%3A%20show%20cursor.-,tcsc,-Header%20file%3A%20osmanip) for the `feat` function to deal with clear screen / line commands.
+- Added a new map for the `feat` function to deal with clear screen / line commands.
-- Added a new [`print`](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=cursor%20is%20hidden.-,print,-Header%20file%20and) function inspired by the Python one.
+- Added a new `print` function inspired by the Python one.

 ## List of features